Pros and Cons of Hiring a Virtual Assistant

 Remote work is more common in North America and Europe and less common in Asia, meaning opportunity is still shaped by infrastructure, sector mix, and employer attitudes.

-WFH Research - Global 2025The Bottom Line
+WFH Research - Global 2025Still Not Conviced?

 The virtual assistant industry is strong and growing, but evolving quickly.
 Demand from SMBs and founders remains robust, the global remote workforce is stable, and the Philippines continues to be one of the top destinations for VA talent.